aleinin/dnd-roll-parser/README.md

 # dnd-roll-parser
-The dnd roll parser parses rolls from the chat log of games using D&D 5E by Roll20 character sheet.
+The dnd roll parser parses rolls from the chat log of games using [D&D 5E](https://help.roll20.net/hc/en-us/articles/360037773573-D-D-5E-by-Roll20) by [Roll20](https://roll20.net/) character sheet.

+## Getting a chat log
+Launch your Roll20 game.
+In the chat pane scroll up until you see "View all chat entries for this game >>". <br>
+Once viewing the chat log click on "Show on One Page".
+Right click, and, using your browser's Save As option, save the page as a "Web Page, Complete".
+If you save as HTML only the file will not have the right information.
 ## Arguments

 | Argument | Required | Default | Description |